Syntactic Structures: Publication

 Chomsky then prepared a manuscript of the right size (no longer than 120 pages) that would fit the series.
 After revising an earlier manuscript, Chomsky sent a final version in the first week of August in 1956 to van Schooneveld.
 The editor had Chomsky rename the book's title to Syntactic Structures for commercial purposes.
-The book was also pre-ordered in big numbers by MIT.
-These gave more incentives to Mouton to publish the book.
-Mouton finally published Chomsky's monograph titled Syntactic Structures in the second week of February 1957.

 Soon after the book's first publication, Bernard Bloch, editor of the prestigious journal Language, gave linguist Robert Benjamin Lees, a colleague of Chomsky's at MIT, the opportunity to write a review of the book.
 Lees's very positive essay-length review appeared in the July–September 1957 issue of Language.
 This early but influential review made Syntactic Structures visible on the linguistic research landscape.
 Shortly thereafter the book created a putative "revolution" in the discipline.
 Later, some linguists began to question whether this was really a revolutionary breakthrough.
 A critical and elaborate account is given in Chomskyan (R)evolutions.
 Although Frederick Newmeyer states that "the publication of Syntactic structures has had profound effects, both intellectually for the study of language and sociologically for the field of linguistic", John R. Searle, three decades after his original review, wrote that "Judged by the objectives stated in the original manifestoes, the revolution has not succeeded.
 Something else may have succeeded, or may eventually succeed, but the goals of the original revolution have been altered and in a sense abandoned."
 As for LSLT, it would be 17 more years before it saw publication.

 Syntactic Structures was the fourth book in the Janua Linguarum series.
 It was the series's bestselling book.
 It was reprinted 13 times until 1978.
 In 1962, a Russian translation by Konstantin Ivanovich Babisky, titled Синтакси́ческие структу́ры (Sintaksychyeskiye Struktury), was published in Moscow.
 In 1963, Yasuo Isamu wrote a Japanese translation of the book, named (文法の構造, Bunpō no kōzō).
 In 1969, a French translation by Michel Braudeau, titled Structures Syntaxiques, was published by Éditions du Seuil in Paris.
 In 1973, Mouton published a German translation by Klaus-Peter Lange, titled Strukturen der Syntax.
 The book has also been translated into Korean, Spanish, Italian, Czech, Serbo-Croatian and Swedish languages.